Cheap New Coating Could Enhance Aircraft Aerodynamics

 Key Takeaways:

-• Coval Molecular Coatings has developed a super-thin, durable nano-coating for aircraft designed to minimize parasite drag and prevent dirt and ice from sticking to surfaces.
+• Coval Molecular Coatings introduced a super-thin, lightweight nano-coating designed for aircraft to minimize parasite drag and prevent dirt and ice adhesion.

 See a mistake?
 Contact us.